Transformation

 You don’t need to hide these parts of yourself.
 Embrace them.
 They are your gift to the world.

-2. Remember that your calling is to focus on what you can give, not what you can receive.
+2. Focus on what you can give, not what you can receive.

 The writer of Proverbs reminds us: “He who waters will himself be watered” (Proverbs 11:25).